Transmission Repair Cost Guide

 - 8. Why Benchmark Transmission & Auto Care

 Your transmission is the powertrain that converts the engine's force into a controlled source of power.
-It is a metal case that contains a series of gears, hence the name transmission.
+It is a metal case that contains a series of gears, hence the name gearbox.
 It acts as a mediator between the engine and the wheels, and converts the high power the engine produces into torque (rotational force), which is then transferred to the axles that in turn rotates the wheels.
 Each gear has a specific ratio to ensure the wheels don't spin at the same speed as the engine.Automatic vs. Manual Transmission

 Automatic and manual transmissions both perform the same basic function, however — they channel the power generated by the engine to the drive wheels.
 However, there are two big differences between them; there is no clutch pedal in an automatic transmission car, and there is no gearshift in an automatic transmission car.